okta-awscli/okta-awscli/README.md

 username = <your_okta_username>
 password = <your_okta_password>
 ```
-Note: Multiple Okta profiles are supported, but if none are specified, then "default" will be used.
+Note: Multiple Okta profiles are supported, but if none are specified, then `default` will be used.

-- `./okta_aws.py --profile <aws_profile> <awscli action> <awscli arguments>`
+- `okta-awscli --profile <aws_profile> <awscli action> <awscli arguments>`
 - Follow the prompts to enter MFA information (if required) and choose your AWS app and IAM role.
-- Subsequent executions will first check if the STS credentials are still valid and skip Okta authentication if true.
+- Subsequent executions will first check if the STS credentials are still valid and skip Okta authentication if so.

 Example:
-`./okta_aws.py --profile my-aws-account iam list-users`
+`okta-awscli --profile my-aws-account iam list-users`

 Optional flags:
 - `--verbose` Verbose output.
 Useful for debugging.
-- `--okta-profile` Use a Okta profile, other than `default` in `.okta-aws`.
+- `--okta_profile` Use a Okta profile, other than `default` in `.okta-aws`.
 Useful for multiple Okta tenants.

 ## To-do:
 - [x] Add checking for validity of existing STS credentials.